The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsubsection{\textbf{Implementation Details}}

 We implement all our experiments on a single RTX 4090 24G GPU, while the basic software requirements are Python 3.11 and PyTorch 2.4-2204. $\beta$ and $\gamma$ are all searched from $\{0.1,0.3,0.5,0.7,0.9\}$.
-Please find more details of our implementation code at the repository \footnote{\url{https://github.com/ziwliu8/H2Rec}}.
+Our code is available online at the repository \footnote{\url{https://github.com/Applied-Machine-Learning-Lab/KDD26_H2Rec}}.
+For more details, please refer to \textbf{Appendix}~\ref{sec:imple}.